Social Policy and Development (DEVT90076)

-- These subjects are special electives in the Masters of Development Studies (MDS) and the Masters of International Relations (MIR) program, so MDS and MIR students will receive priority.
-Applications from students enrolled in other Masters programs in the Faculty of Arts are welcome but will be assessed
+- These subjects are special electives in the Masters of Development Studies and the Masters of Social Policy program.
+Those students will receive priority.
+Applications from students enrolled in other Masters programs such as Master of International Relations and Master of Public Policy and Management in the Faculty of Arts are welcome.

 - Students enrolled in 150 and 200 point programs must have completed at least 37.5 points and have achieved a WAM of 70% or above.
 Students enrolled in 100 point programs are not subject to this criterion

 - Applicants will be required to provide a brief explanation of their reasons for choosing this subject and make their case for admittance against the questions in the application form